-Step 1: Cook the Pasta.
+Step 1: Cook the red lentil pasta.
 Fill a large stockpot with water and add 1 tablespoon of kosher salt.
 Set the stockpot over high heat and bring the water to a boil.
 Once the water is boiling, reduce the heat to medium and add the red lentil pasta.
 Cook the pasta to al dente according to package instructions.
-Drain the pasta and immediately rinse it under cold water to halt the cooking process and to get rid of any excess starch.
+Drain the pasta and immediately rinse it under cold water to halt the cooking process and get rid of any excess starch.

-Step 3: Mix the Pasta Salad.
-Add the cooked pasta, cucumber, cherry tomatoes, olives, parsley, and feta cheese to a large mixing bowl and stir to combine.
+Step 3: Mix the pasta salad.
+Add the cooked pasta, cherry tomatoes, cucumber, red onion, olives, parsley, and feta cheese to a large mixing bowl and stir to combine.
 Pour the vinaigrette over the pasta salad and stir gently until everything is well coated with the dressing.
-Serve immediately or chill in the refrigerator for up to 1 day.
+Serve immediately or chill in the refrigerator for up to one day.

 - Salt the water.
 Adding a tablespoon of salt to the pasta water helps to season the pasta from the inside out.

 - Cook the pasta to al dente.
 Lentil pasta quickly turns to mush when overcooked.
-To prevent this from happening, cook the pasta until it is just beginning to become tender, but still firm when you bite it.
-For the red lentil penne I used in this recipe, that was about 7 minutes.
+To prevent this, cook the pasta until it is tender but firm when you bite it.
+The red lentil penne I used in this recipe took about 7 minutes.

 - Rinse cooked pasta under cool water.
 Made from lentils, red lentil pasta is incredibly starchy.
-Rinsing the cooked pasta under cool, running water not only removes some of the starch, but it also helps to halt the cooking process.
+Rinsing the cooked pasta under cool, running water not only removes some of the starch but also helps to halt the cooking process.

 - Make ahead.
 Want to prepare this recipe a few days ahead?
 You can easily chop all of the vegetables and make the vinaigrette up to 2 days ahead of time.
-Then, when you need the pasta salad, just make the pasta and mix it all together.
+Then, when you’re ready to make the pasta salad, just cook the pasta and mix everything together.

-One of the reasons pasta salad is such a wonderful side dish is because it is highly customizable.
-Here are a few ways you can make this red lentil pasta salad fit your diet and taste preferences.
+One of the reasons pasta salad is such a wonderful side dish is that it is highly customizable.
+Here are a few ways you can try customizing this red lentil pasta recipe to fit your diet and taste preferences.

-- Extra Virgin Olive Oil- Opt for a neutral-flavored oil such as safflower oil or canola oil.
+- Olive Oil- Opt for a neutral-flavored oil such as safflower oil or canola oil.
 Or, you could try a nutty-flavored oil like walnut oil or sunflower oil.

-- Red Wine Vinegar- Lemon juice, white wine vinegar, or even balsamic vinegar would work well in this red lentil pasta salad.
+- Red Wine Vinegar- Swap red wine vinegar for an equal amount of lemon juice, white wine vinegar, or even balsamic vinegar.

 - Cherry Tomatoes- Dice up any type of fresh tomato you have on hand.
-Or, get really fancy and try sun dried tomatoes instead!
+Or get fancy and try sun-dried tomatoes instead!

 - Red Onion- Use white onion, shallots, or even green onion in place of the red onion.

-- Feta Cheese- Mini fresh mozzarella balls, goat cheese, or halloumi could be used in place of feta cheese.
-If you need to make this recipe vegan, either leave the feta out entirely or swap it with dairy-free feta cheese.
+- Feta Cheese- Substitute feta cheese for mini fresh mozzarella balls, goat cheese, or halloumi.
+For vegan pasta salad with red lentil pasta, either leave the feta out entirely or swap it with dairy-free feta cheese.

-- Artichoke Hearts- Earthy and slightly sweet in flavor with a soft, creamy texture, marinated artichoke hearts would make a tasty addition to this pasta salad.
+- Artichoke Hearts- Earthy and slightly sweet in flavor with a soft, creamy texture, marinated artichoke hearts would make a tasty addition to this pasta salad with lentil pasta.

 - Arugula- Leafy greens make a delicious, healthy addition to any pasta salad recipe.
 Try adding some arugula to give this dish a peppery kick.

-- Roasted Summer Vegetables- Roasted zucchini, summer squash, and eggplant would be the perfect addition to this Mediterranean-inspired pasta salad.
+- Roasted Summer Vegetables- Roasted tomatoes, red onion, zucchini, summer squash, bell peppers, and eggplant would be the perfect addition to this Mediterranean-inspired lentil pasta salad.

-- Pine Nuts- Nuts make for a fun, crunchy mix-in.
-Toss in some toasted pine nuts to round out this dish with a nutty flavor.
+- Toasted Nuts- Nuts make for a fun, crunchy mix-in.
+Toss in some toasted pine nuts, walnuts, or pistachios to round out this dish with a nutty flavor.

 What to Serve with Red Lentil Pasta Salad

-Red lentil pasta salad is the perfect side dish to take to all of your summer cookouts.
-It pairs wonderfully with any grilled meat, seafood, or tofu.
-And of course, burgers, hot dogs, and sandwiches are always a great match.
+Red lentil pasta salad is the perfect side dish for all of your summer cookouts.
+It pairs wonderfully with grilled meats, seafood, or tofu.
+And of course, burgers, hot dogs, and sandwiches are always a fantastic match as well.

-Here are a few specific ideas for what to serve with red lentil pasta salad.
+Here are a few of my favorite recipes to serve with red lentil pasta salad.

 Storage and Reheating

 - Refrigerator- Store red lentil pasta salad in the refrigerator in an airtight container for up to 4 days.
-I have noticed that red lentil pasta tends to dry out faster than refined wheat pasta does.
-Don’t forget to mix the pasta salad to redistribute the dressing before serving.
+Red lentil pasta does tend to dry out a bit in the refrigerator.
+Mixing the pasta salad to redistribute the vinaigrette can help.